 Claire holds an undergraduate degree in philosophy from Concordia, studied

 public policy and journalism at New York University, and graduated from George Brown with a culinary arts diploma.
 She has taught at both Humber and the University of Toronto.
-In 2021, Claire was accepted to a master's program at NSCAD University, where her work explores questions of how community-based art practices can further connect to land, food sovereignty, and belonging.
+She is a graduate student at the Nova Scotia School of Art and Design (NSCAD University), where her work explores questions of how community-based art practices can further connect to land, food sovereignty, and belonging.

 Alchemy co-facilitator